top of page

 How Wage Garnishments Affect You

-Reduced take-home pay, making it harder to cover daily expenses.
+• Reduced Take-Home Pay: This makes it harder to cover daily expenses.

 Knowing the impact helps you prioritize stopping the garnishment quickly.